 I’ve celebrated New Year’s in many of Europe’s big cities and even now the thought of it scares the hell out of me.
 Fireworks are fun and pretty, from a distance, but not when they’re in the hands of individuals and going off in the streets in every direction.

 Lisbon, Portugal – Lisbon is one of the most beautiful coastal cities in Europe and there’s a good chance of relatively warm(ish) weather.
-Barrio Alto is the place to be after midnight when the quiet residential area turns into an all night party zone.
+Bairro Alto is the place to be after midnight when the quiet residential area turns into an all-night party zone.
 Bars are packed with most of the patrons moving out onto the narrow streets, even in winter.
 If you’d prefer something a little different and very Portuguese, head to the Alfama district for a night of Fado singing.

 Budapest, Hungary – Budapest is an all year round party destination.
 When I lived there, the weekends were packed with visitors drinking cheap drinks at one of the city’s many grungy ruin bars.
-It’s so easy to get caught up bar hopping in Budapest and New Year’s would be much the same.
-You can see a list of the best ruin bars in my Budapest travel guide or just walk around the Jewish Quarter and fall into any place that takes your fancy.
+It’s so easy to get caught up bar-hopping in Budapest and New Year’s would be much the same.
+You can see a list of the best ruin bars in my Budapest Travel Guide – What to do in Budapest or just walk around the Jewish Quarter and fall into any place that takes your fancy.

 Barcelona, Spain – Another known nightclub hotspot in Europe, Barcelona has a well-deserved reputation for partying.
 Start the evening with a set menu meal at one of Barcelona’s top restaurants while drinking plenty of the local cava (sparkling wine).
 For the after-party, avoid the touristy Les Ramblas area and head to the Gothic Quarter, El Born or Ravel.
 For an alternative feel, with more Catalans than tourists, check out the charismatic Gracia district.